domRiddle/ASF/FAQ.md

 ***

+**Q:** ASF is kicking my Steam Client session while I'm playing!

+**A:** This shows up as a message in Steam overlay that the account is being used somewhere else while you're playing.
+The issue can happen only with broken packages (games) that specifically don't hold a playing lock properly, yet expect that lock to be possesed by the client.
+An example of such package would be Skyrim SE.

+The issue on the ASF side is actually very hard to workaround, as ASF simply resumes farming once Steam network informs it that account is free to be used again.
+This is what is happening normally when you close the game, but with broken packages this can happen immediately, even if your game is still running.

+The only proper solution to this problem is manually pausing your bot with `!pause` before you start playing, and resuming it with `!resume` once you're done.

+***

 **Q:** `Disconnected from Steam!` - I can't establish connection with Steam servers.

 **A:** ASF can only **try** to establish connection with Steam servers, and it can fail due to many reasons, including lack of internet connection, Steam being down, your firewall blocking connection, third-party tools, incorrectly configured routes or temporary failures.
 You can enable `Debug` mode to check out more verbose log stating exact failure reasons, although usually it's simply caused by your own actions, such as using "CS:GO MM Server Picker" that blacklists a lot of Steam IPs, making it very hard for you to actually reach Steam network.